IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 ### Optional Parameters

+Using the 'out' value, a newly created `XElement` can now be freely modified using standard `System.Xml.Linq` as well as `XBoundObject` methods.
+To streamline this process, the content can be supplied direcly in the `Place` call using any number of optional parameters suppied in any order:

 1. **PlacerMode**: This enum dictates the placement behavior, choosing between creating new elements if they do not exist or finding and returning existing ones.

 2. **Dictionary of `StdPlacerKeys` to `string`**: Enables dynamic setting of properties such as the name of a new XML element (`NewXElementName`) and the attribute name (`PathAttributeName`) used to navigate through the XML structure.
 This customization is applied during runtime based on the needs of the operation.